Ada-Developers-Academy/core-unit-3/lifting-state-up/lifting-state-up.md

 ## Creating a New `onClick` Handler in `Student`

-When we click the attendance button in one `Student` component, we should update that student's data.
+When we click the attendance button in one `Student` component, we should update that student's data by toggling whether they are present.

-The `prop` named `onUpdate` references a function that updates a student's data.
-We can look at `App`'s `updateStudentData` function if we need to see the implementation.
+Because of how we are passing down the `toggleStudentPresence` function from `App`, the `prop` named `onPresenceToggle` references a function that does exactly this!

 <br/>